RiyeUK/manga-dl/readme.md

 # manga-dl (Working Title)

 This WIP Rust project downloads manga from mangadex in full quality.
 In a folder structure that is ready to be converted into epub format for reading using e-readers.

+# Disclaimer

+Robust rate-limiting has not been handled.
+This means although some effort has been put into not overloading mangadex's servers that it is possible to be temporarlly IP banned from Mangadex if using this to download large mangas.

 # Usage